ndb796/Statistical-Natural-Language-Processing-Keynotes/Information Retrieval.md

 * How fast does it search
     * Latency as a function of index size
 * Expressiveness of query language
-    * Abiity to express complex information needs
+    * Ability to express complex information needs

 ### Text Summarization